 “We are tearing down walls” – AT&T promises faster testing and returns on LTE-M, NB-IoT

-Cameron Coursey, vice president of IoT product development at AT&T, got a laugh from the audience Sunday afternoon at the Mobile IoT Summit, a developing curtain raiser at Mobile World Congress (MWC) in Barcelona, on the eve of show proper.
+Cameron Coursey, vice president of IoT product development at AT&T, got a laugh from the audience Sunday afternoon at the Mobile IoT Summit, a curtain raiser for Mobile World Congress (MWC) in Barcelona.
 “All this talk of putting up walls,” he said.
 “We’re tearing them down.”

-AT&T deployed its LTE-M network in the US and Mexico through 2017 and 2018; it will roll out NB-IoT in the Spring.
-They will work in concert, he noted.
-Operator strategies around the two are dictated by market forces, driving decisions around which of them are “first out of the chute”.
-He said: “We think they are complementary.”
-The first affords greater mobility, and the second lower power.
+AT&T deployed its LTE-M network in the US and Mexico through 2017 and 2018; it will roll out NB-IoT in the spring.
+The two technologies will work in concert, he noted.
+Operator strategies around the two are dictated by market forces, driving decisions around which are “first out of the chute”.
+The first affords greater mobility, and the second lower power, he said.

-At the same time, chipsets, modules and devices are emerging that support both of the licensed LPWA equivalents, and SIM connectivity is being embedded onto boards ( with eSIMs) and integrated into the systems ( with iSIMs) themselves.
-All of which simplifies the market for developers and providers, he said, and translates to faster times to market and to value.
+At the same time, chipsets, modules and devices are emerging that support both these licensed LPWA equivalents, and SIM connectivity is being embedded onto boards (with eSIMs) and integrated into the systems (with iSIMs).
+All of which simplifies the market for developers, and translates to faster times to market and to value.

 Separately, but on the same lines, AT&T is working with former Microsoft chief technology officer Ray Ozzie’s new company Blue Wireless to introduce a system-on-module (SOM) combining prepaid cellular connectivity, low-power hardware design, simple software design, and secure communications into a single solution.